dgrtwo/dgrtwo.github.com/_posts/2017-06-22-two-years-data-scientist.md

 * [A Dive Into Stack Overflow Jobs Search](https://medium.com/@aurelien.gasser/a-dive-into-stack-overflow-jobs-search-62bc6e628f83) (Aurélien Gasser)
 * [New Kids on the Block: Understanding Developers Entering the Workforce Today](https://stackoverflow.blog/2017/06/12/new-kids-block-understanding-developers-entering-workforce-today/) (Julia Silge)

-I'I' really enjoyed sharing these snapshots of the software developer world, and I'm looking forward to sharing a lot more on the blog this next year.
+I've really enjoyed sharing these snapshots of the software developer world, and I'm looking forward to sharing a lot more on the blog this next year.

 ### Teaching R at Stack Overflow